h-okay/h-okay/README.md

 Hi there 👋

-I'm Hakan, a software developer focused on creating full-stack solutions.
+I'm Hakan, a software developer creating full-stack solutions.

 ### Recently I'm working with